PatFin/QuizManager/README.md

 <h1>You wish to use the software for your own purposes?</h1>

 If you are interested into using the sofware, you can refer to the following page: <a href="http://patfin.github.io/QuizManager">http://patfin.github.io/QuizManager</a>.
-You will find there a link to download the software and to the user Manual.
+You will find there a link to <a href="http://patfin.github.io/QuizManager#download" target="_blank"> download the software and to the <a href="http://patfin.github.io/QuizManager/QuizManager_Manual_v1.0.html" target="_blank">User Manual</a>.

 <h1>You want the software to do more things?</h1>